shindigira/BarHawk/README.md

 # Features
 Customers:

-!!!!
-Change this in future -->
+- Sort menu options by price, calories, carbs, sugar, and alcoholic content
+- Order drinks and close bar tab via smart phone
+- Visualize up-to-date BAC
+- Track order history

 Bartenders:

-!!!!
-Change this in future -->
+- Track customers' BACs
+- Notify customers via text message that drink is ready to be picked up
+- Notify customers of Last Call for drink orders half an hour before bar closes
+- Hail taxis for customers in need

 # Future Features
-!!!!
-Change this in future -->
-- ...
+With more time, we would have loved to implement the below features.
+Feel free to check out our current [issues](https://github.com/MKSBest/BarHawk/issues).

+- Enable customers to order more than one drink at a time
+- Update BAC of one customer who received a drink purchased by a separate customer
-- ...
+- Upload customer photographs
+- Solicit satisfaction ratings from customers and bartenders
-- ...
+- PayPal/credit card payment
+- Move your drink order to the front of the queue by donating to Mothers Against Drunk Driving (MADD)

 # Style Guide
-All code adheres to the [style guide](https://github.com/MKSBest/BarHawk/blob/master/_STYLE-GUIDE.md) which is based on the airbnb style guide.
+All code adheres to the [style guide](https://github.com/MKSBest/BarHawk/blob/master/STYLE-GUIDE.md) which is based on the airbnb style guide.

 Contributing
 =========